 One of the most frustrating aspects of student loan debt is that interest eats up large portions of your monthly payment.
-Interest can be so bad that in some cases the monthly interest is larger than the monthly payment.
-Borrowers in this circumstance make their monthly payment, but they continue to watch their student loan balance grow.
+Interest can be so bad that in some cases, the monthly interest is larger than the monthly payment.
+Borrowers facing high interest rates may never miss a payment and spend thousands of dollars over the years and only see their balance drop by a few hundred dollars.

 Battling Student Loan Interest

-Interest typically accrues on a daily basis.
+Interest typically accrues daily.
 With most private student loans, this accrued interest is typically added to your balance once a month.

 There is no way to avoid student loan interest.
 However, there are ways to minimize interest and make sure a larger portion of your student loan payment attacks your principal balance.